dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### How do I pass data to a component from server inside template

 You can use props and pass strings, numbers or json directly into the component's element tag.
-If you are passing numbers or json, dont forget to use `v-bind` or `:` shorthand syntax.
+If you are passing numbers or json, don't forget to use `v-bind` or `:` shorthand syntax.

 <useful-links>
 <useful-links-section title="Tutorials">